9 Reasons Why My Family Uses a Dutch Oven

 The tight-fitting lid plays an essential role in even heat distribution because it traps the heat inside the oven.
 This seals off the oven and ensures that one part of the food isn’t too hot or too cold.

-Reason #2: Self-Basting Lid
+3: Self-Basting Lid

 Griswold’s C.A.
 Massing invented the self-basting lid and filed for a patent on November 25, 1918.

 My family and I like to use the self-basting lid for better flavor, better browning, and juicier food.
-After the juices evaporate from the pan, the tight lid ensures that the water vapor can’t escape, which sends it to the spikes where it drips off onto the food.
+After the juices evaporate from the pan, the tight lid ensures that the water vapor can’t escape which sends it to the spikes where it drips off onto the food.
 This leaves behind the seasonings.

-I like to use the Dutch oven and its self-basting lid for a whole chicken, creamy soups, beef roasts, braised meats, and pork loins because it enhances the moisture of the recipe.
+This feature on the inside of the lid bastes favorite dishes like nothing else.
+Whole chicken, creamy soups, beef roasts, braised meats, and pork loins because it enhances the moisture of the recipe.

-Reason #3: Cook Pasta Directly in the Sauce
+5: Cook Pasta Directly in the Sauce

 Dutch ovens cut out the need for the middleman for cooking pasta in boiling water.
 Instead of boiling water, you will use an intensely-flavored moisture-heavy cooking liquid.